NotAFile/vxw-client/README.md

 5. Run compile.bat

 CREDITS:
-lecom - main programming, the crappy assets
+lecom - main programming
-Chameleon - the awesome assets bytebit - his own OpenGL renderer, a small amount of physics code
+Chameleon - actually rather contributed assets to the server IIRC bytebit - his own OpenGL renderer, a small amount of physics code (player physics, AABB code)

 ## Notes

-The "derelict/" folder contains D bindings to both ENet and SDL.
+The "derelict/" folder contains D bindings to ENet, SDL2, libogg and Vorbis.
 This is not the usual way of using derelict, but *DUB* is a nightmare to use and We would rather not rely on such kinds of packaging programs.

 Licensing:
 Because of the S-Lang library, the entire VoxelWar client has to be licensed under the GNU GPL 3.0.
 VoxelWar uses the original S-Lang library, as offered at http://jedsoft.org/slang/.